d-jo/aranya-rest/crates/aranya-rest/README.md

 ## Security Notes

+- The API key is automatically loaded from the `api.pk` file next to the daemon socket
 - The API key is the public API key for the daemon, not a private key
 - All communication with the daemon is encrypted using the txp protocol
 - Consider running behind a reverse proxy with TLS in production
 - Access control should be implemented at the network or proxy level
+- Ensure the `api.pk` file has appropriate file permissions for your security requirements